 Upon receipt of a complaint we will visit the business responsible and offer advice on resolving the problem (unless the incident is extremely serious).
 If this approach is unsuccessful we will undertake a formal investigation.
 This may include us carrying out monitoring and observations from your premises and we will ask you to keep records of how you are affected.
 If we are satisfied that an offence has been committed or a nuisance is established we have various legal powers to resolve the problem.

-All complaints that we receive are confidential and your details will not be disclosed to the person who has complained unless we have to take the case to court.
+All complaints that we receive are confidential and your details will not be disclosed to the business subject to complaint unless we have to take the case to court.
 Please be aware however that the Authority will not investigate anonymous complaints.

 A copy of the legislation can be found at: www.legislation.gov.uk